gavin-hyl/cs38/cs38-final-ghua.typ

   By the inductive hypothesis, every train before $t_0$ has been checked, and the train that takes the passenger to the furthest city possible has been found.
   Therefore, every train before $t_0$ cannot be boarded from the current city (as the current city is greater than or equal to the destinations of the trains before $t_0$).
   Therefore, they can be safely ignored.
-  The inner loop iterates through all trains starting from $t_0$ that can be boarded from the current city, and finds the train that takes the passenger to the furthest city possible.
+  The inner loop iterates through all trains starting from $t_0$ that can be boarded from the current city, and finds the train that takes the passenger to the furthest city possible, which is set to the next value of `current`.

 We now show that the sequence of trains returned by the algorithm is optimal.